RyanCook94/inphared/README.md

 * [Rapid Genome Comparisons using MASH](#rapid-genome-comparisons-using-mash)
 * [Contact](#contact)

+## Let me skip running the script and just give me the data!

+- All 24/Jan/2021 outputs can be found [HERE](http://inphared.s3.climb.ac.uk/inphared_data.tar.gz)
+- Input files for vConTACT2 and annotation files from 24/Jan/2021 can be found [HERE](http://inphared.s3.climb.ac.uk/inphared_vcontact.tar.gz)

+Note: The files above are up-to-date as of 24/Jan/2021.
+To incrimentally update these outputs, download and unzip this tar archive in the directory you wish to run inphared.pl, so `GenomesDB` is a sub-directory of the desired working directory.

 ## Description

 inphared.pl (**IN**frastructure for a **PHA**ge **RE**ference **D**atabase) is a perl script which downloads and filters phage genomes from Genbank to provide the most complete phage genome database possible.